Locked-in syndrome is usually caused by a stroke but may be caused by Guillain-Barré syndrome or cancer that affects a certain part of the brain.

 Certain toxic substances, such as insecticides, or overuse of opioids

-Rarely, complete paralysis of peripheral nerves and muscles, as may result from severe Guillain-Barré syndrome Guillain-Barré Syndrome (GBS) Guillain-Barré syndrome is a form of polyneuropathy causing muscle weakness, which usually worsens over a few days to weeks, then slowly returns to normal on its own.
-With treatment, people... read more or from cancer that affects the middle part of the brain stem or the area around it
+Rarely, complete paralysis of peripheral nerves and muscles, as may result from severe Guillain-Barré syndrome Guillain-Barré Syndrome (GBS) Guillain-Barré syndrome is a form of polyneuropathy causing muscle weakness, which usually worsens over a few days to weeks, then slowly improves or returns to normal on its own.
+With treatment... read more or from cancer that affects the middle part of the brain stem or the area around it

 People with locked-in syndrome cannot move their lower face, chew, swallow, speak, move their limbs, or move their eyes from side to side.
 They may have difficulty breathing but can see and hear.